 Michigan can be pretty harsh on bikes in the winter - and so can Ann Arbor's bike thieves.
 Here are some places where you can buy replacement parts, get repairs done, or even buy a whole new bike if you need it.

 Taxi cabs are a great way to get around the city, and are fairly cheap too.
-Most rides around town are less than $10.
 Here are the numbers for the most popular cab companies in Ann Arbor; if you need a ride, just call.

 There are other alternatives to cab companies when looking for a lift late at night: